Skip to main content

 About

 METAL EDEN is a single player arcade shooter game.
 It was developed by Reikon Games and was released on September 2, 2025.
-It received positive reviews from players.
+It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews

-• Fast-paced and fluid gameplay reminiscent of Doom and Titanfall.
+• Fast-paced gameplay reminiscent of Doom and Titanfall, with fluid movement mechanics.

 • Stunning visuals and art direction, creating an immersive cyberpunk atmosphere.

-• Satisfying gunplay with a variety of weapons and upgrade paths.
+• Satisfying gunplay with a variety of weapons and upgrade options.

-• Short campaign length, typically around 5-7 hours, which may not justify the price.
+• Short campaign length, typically around 5-7 hours, which may not justify the price for some players.

-• Story is convoluted and lacks depth, leaving players confused by the end.
+• Story is convoluted and lacks depth, leaving players confused about the plot.

 • story